cs50nestm/cs50labs/variables/README.md

 ## Getting User Input

-So we've seen how you can code values into your variable by typing them into your program, but what if you want a use a different value for a variable each time you run your program?
+So we've seen how we can code values into a variable by typing them into our program, but what if we want a use a different value for a variable each time we run it?

-In this case you can use CS50's User Input functions, to prompt the user for a value in your terminal.
+In this case we can use CS50's User Input functions, to prompt for a value in the terminal.

 ![Prompting](http://labs.cs50nestm.net/variables2.gif)

-There are several CS50 User Input functions, depending on the type of data (data type) that you want your variable to hold.
+There are several CS50 User Input functions, depending on the type of data (data type) that we want our variable to hold.
 Since `age` is an int, we could user `get_int()` to prompt for a value like this:

 ```c
 age = get_int("Enter Your Age: ");
 ```

-The function `get_int()` takes an argument, which is the text that you want to prompt the user with.
+The function `get_int()` takes an argument, which is the text that we want to prompt the user with.
 Note that the prompt is wrapped inside of double quotes, `"` since it is a string, the argument is inside of parentheses `(` and `)` and the line ends with `;`.

-Do note that `age` would have had to be declared earlier on in your program for this code to execute.
+Do note that `age` would have had to be declared earlier on in our program for this code to execute.

-You could, of course, declare `age` and get user input in one line of code.
+We could, of course, declare `age` and get user input in one line of code.

 ```c
 int age = get_int("Enter Your Age: ");
 ```

-To use the CS50 User Input functions, you do have to include the CS50 library by typing in:
+To use the CS50 User Input functions, we do have to include the CS50 library by typing in:

 ```
 #include <cs50.h>
 ```

-at the top of your program.
+at the top of our program.

 {% next %}